 is positioned as a company that is committed to environment, safety, health and sustainability.

 The EHSS team advises Syngene on adoption of best practices in water conservation, waste water treatment, energy saving and creating a safe workplace.
 It looks into measures to mitigate/avoid safety incidents and occupational hazards, keeping operational risks as low as reasonably practicable (ALARP) as well as ensuring distribution safety of all products reaching its customers.

 Our management system approach, consisting of gap analysis, planning, review and implementation has percolated to all business plans through ISO 14001:2015 & ISO 45001: 2018 standards at all levels.
 Our EHSS systems and processes have been audited and duly certified by M/S TUV Nord.

 Syngene has always had a strong focus on environmental sustainability and social responsibility.
 As a responsible corporate citizen, our aim is to create value while minimizing the environmental footprint and contributing to society.
-The ESG summary report (FY20-21) outlines our contributions on both aspects across the dimensions of Environment Social and Governance (ESG).
+The ESG report (FY20-21) outlines our contributions on both aspects across the dimensions of Environment Social and Governance (ESG).

 Key statistics include 21% (21,290 KL) reduction in freshwater usage (vs. FY20); 70 million kWh of energy savings via operational efficiency (vs. FY20); 36,000+ patients accessing Syngene-supported health services, and more.

 According to the Security and Exchange Board of India (SEBI), while ESG reporting is voluntary for FY 2021-22, it is mandatory from FY 2022-23 onwards.
 It is applicable to the Top 1,000 listed entities by market capitalization.
 By releasing the ESG report this year itself, Syngene has shown itself to be an early adopter and at the forefront of Sustainability reporting.